Bakgrunn og aktiviteter

 I obtained my PhD at NTNU in 2007.
 Since then, I have conducted research and teaching on a broad range of issues related to International Relations and international political economy.
 My current research focuses in particular on international security and geopolitical risks for international business.

-Jo Jakobsen and Tor G. Jakobsen (2018, forthcoming).
+Jo Jakobsen and Tor G. Jakobsen (2019).
 “Tripwires and Free-Riders: Do Forward-Deployed U.S. Troops Reduce the Willingness of Host-Country Citizens to Fight for their Country?”
-Contemporary Security Policy.
+Contemporary Security Policy 40(2): 135-164.

 Jo Jakobsen and Thomas Halvorsen (2018).
 “The Durability of the Security Dilemma: An Empirical Investigation of Action-Reaction Dynamics in States’ Military Spending, 1988–2014.”
 Chinese Journal of International Politics 11(2): 153–192.